-What to do if you see a sick deer
+What to do if you see a sick or dead deer

 During an open deer hunting season: If you have a valid deer hunting license, you may shoot the deer if it appears sick (provided that you follow all other applicable laws).
 If you shoot a deer that appears sick, you may be issued a replacement tag based on the evaluation of the local wildlife or law enforcement staff.
 Note: Coat irregularities, seasonal hair changes and skin problems such as fibromas do not constitute a sick deer.
 If you are in doubt and have the opportunity, please contact local wildlife or law enforcement staff.
 The DNR is also interested in reports of several or more dead deer in one area.

-Outside of an open deer hunting season: If you see a deer that you suspect may be sick, immediately contact your local biologist, conservation warden or law enforcement staff and they will either come to your location and dispatch the deer, or will give you permission to shoot the animal.
+Outside of an open deer hunting season: If you see a deer that you suspect may be sick, immediately contact your local biologist or conservation warden and they will either come to your location and dispatch the deer, or will give you permission to shoot the animal.
 Also, please contact the DNR to submit reports of several or more dead deer in one area.

 Sick deer reporting is the most efficient way to monitor disease and remove disease agents from the landscape.
 Your cooperation is appreciated!
 Additional information on deer health.